vishwanath-thatikonda/8weeksqlchallenge/pizzarunner/readme.md

 **Case Study of Pizza Runner**

-This case study has LOTS of questions - they are broken up by area of focus including:
+These case study has LOTS of questions - they are broken up by area of focus including:

 1. Pizza Metrics
 2. Runner and Customer Experience